 So now, six years older than when he retired, and – unlike him – with a working family metal business, (one that he founded in 1953 and abandoned by 1958 to do other things) I have the illusion of controlling my destiny.
 There are days when it feels like you are Roger Federer – and on others like Eddie the Eagle.
 But, so what?

 I heard recently that jockeys and other sports people, forced to retire from the routines and intensity of life in the saddle, or action between the pins or stumps, rubbing the green or holding a racket, now require counselling.
-However, whether there is any such thing available to metal people, other than the gin bottle, I do not know.
+Whether there is any such thing available to metal people, other than the gin bottle, I do not know.

 One of the traditions of my father’s era, was to retire and die.
-The late lamented Anthony Yates of Tenants was but one.
+Anthony Yates of Tenants was but one.
 But we have higher expectations now.
 We, who own our own show, wonder whether we are failing, whether our eye-sight is going, if we have told that great story just one time too many, whether we are in danger of any of those classic errors that we spent a lifetime avoiding.
 Frankly, we wonder if we are still on top of our game.
 Do we remember everything?
 Do we know what goes on at the office?
 Do we still have courageous ideas, or have we become cautious?
 You cannot half play a game of football…

 So, what’s to be done?
 If the matter were simply about money then the person in metals who is my exact age (61 yrs), Ivan Glasenberg, would have retired at the float in 2011.
-But he hasn’t, and it would be to miss the point to think he would ever have contemplated it.
+But he hasn’t, and it would be to miss the point to think he would have contemplated it.
 To take another Swiss analogy, none of us want to see Federer retire.
 It is too beautiful a thing to see a sportsman at the top of their game.
 But that, by consequence, might mean we are fated, if given the chance, to exit stage left when we are over the hill.
 Mr Richard Elman of Noble Resources might be a case in point.

 So, it would appear the range of choices is limited.
-Push the boundaries of law and risk and come a cropper that way, or leave in a box.
+Push the boundaries of law and risk, and come a cropper that way, or leave in a box.
 The problem is greater if you are trading profitably and, as a private company, do not want to sell out.
 Even if all the foregoing is true, are you really going to willingly hand over the tennis racket or the golf clubs?

 If you are a metal merchant, doing the kind of job we do; addled, pickled and canned by metal, you don’t even have the exit that accompanies the ITV series.
-You can’t even get voted off!…. and if there is prize for winning at all, it is just that you might have survived perhaps with a little humanity attached if you are lucky.
+You can’t even get voted off!…. and if there is prize for winning at all, it is just that you might have survived with a little humanity attached - if you are lucky.

 It seems there is only one solution.
 You just have to whisper to yourself, and hope no one is listening – “I’m a metal merchant – get me out of here!”